rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 ![density_of_fires_map](https://github.com/user-attachments/assets/823c254b-e497-4fc8-a871-3b12eb25c91d)

-Based on the density map we can see that the locaton of fires during summer 2021 were most compact in south-central BC, indicated by the yellow point on the map.
+Based on the density map we can see that the location  of fires during summer 2021 were most compact in south-central BC, indicated by the yellow point on the map.
 This is followed by the orange points, which plot in a similar region.

 #### Is the Relative Size and Frequency of Wildfires Location Dependant Across BC in Summer 2021?

-This section of the report will outline the results of the the three statistical tests (nearest neighbour analysis, quadrat analysis and k-function).
+This section of the report will outline the results of the three statistical tests (nearest neighbour analysis, quadrat analysis and k-function).

 ![Output_Table3](https://github.com/user-attachments/assets/f4d82e8c-59f1-436a-a6d8-c1e3f77259f9)

-Beginning with the nearest neighbour analysis, we can see in table 3 that on average fires are approximately 27.3 km apart, however if they were to be randomly distributed we would expect them to be 12.7 km apart.
-The outputted NND test value show a clustered pattern when compared to the values for NNDd and NNDr.
+Beginning with the nearest neighbour analysis, we can see in table 3 that on average fires are approximately 27.3 km apart, however if they were to be randomly distributed, we would expect them to be 12.7 km apart.
+The outputted NND test value shows a clustered pattern when compared to the values for NNDd and NNDr.
 This is because the NND value of 57.2 is smaller than that for NNDr.
 According to the nearest neighbour method, the z-value of -73.07 confirms that there is strong evidence for fires of similar size (ha) in BC during the summer of 2021 being extremely clustered.

 ![Output_Table4](https://github.com/user-attachments/assets/de68401a-3a92-4492-aaee-57ac481ad108)